WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 - Product directory – A product catalog can also function as a complete WooCommerce directory, with large numbers of products listed in an easy-to-find format.

 - WooCommerce wholesale catalog – WooCommerce Product Table is hugely popular for wholesale catalogs.
 List all your wholesale products in a structured catalog layout to help trade users quickly find and order their products.
-You can use it with our other plugin, WooCommerce Protected Categories, to create a hidden wholesale area separate from your public shop.
+You can use it with our other WooCommerce plugin, WooCommerce Protected Categories, to create a hidden wholesale area separate from your public shop page.
+You’ll be able to certain user roles or by having users enter a password.

 Would you rather create a simple product list view?
 Check out our other tutorial on creating WooCommerce product lists.

-What features can a WooCommerce product catalog table have?
+What features can a WooCommerce catalog table have?

 E-commerce order form or catalog mode?

-The best product catalog WP plugins give you a choice of whether or not to accept orders online.
+The best product catalog WordPress plugins give you a choice of whether or not to accept orders online.
 This gives you two options:

 - You might want to include full purchase functionality in the product catalog layout, with quantity pickers, variation dropdowns, add to cart buttons, etc.

 - Alternatively, you might want to put your store in read-only ‘catalog’ mode, disabling the e-commerce features.
-With this use case, you can still list products in a catalog-style table view, but this is for read-only purposes and customer’s can’t make a purchase.
+With this use case, you can still list individual products in a catalog-style table view, but this is for read-only purposes and customers can’t make a purchase.
+You could use a contact form plugin to create an inquiry form that interested visitors can fill out to request a quote or start a purchase.

 Keep reading to learn how to create a WooCommerce catalog view with both options.